codambro/shopify-orbitvu-importer/README.md

 ### Browser
 This is still in development, so extension needs to be ran in developer mode.

-- Clone repo locally, or download and extract ZIP.
 - In chrome browser, navigate to `chrome://extensions/`
 - In top right, enable "Developer mode"
 - In top left, click "Load unpacked"